Erin O'Toole: Removal as leader

-Early signs

 Shortly after the election, the party became divided on whether or not O'Toole should stay on as leader of the party.
 On November 15, Conservative senator Denise Batters called for a referendum on O'Toole's leadership, saying that O'Toole "flip-flopped on policies core to our party" including a carbon tax, firearm regulations and abortion.
 Conservative Party president Robert Batherson ruled that a referendum to call a leadership review was "not in order".
 Two days later, O'Toole responded by removing Denise Batters from the caucus, saying anyone "who's not putting the team and the country first, will not be part of this team."

-Leadership review

 On January 31, 2022, Conservative Calgary Heritage MP Bob Benzen submitted a letter with signatures from 35 Conservative MPs calling for a leadership review on O'Toole's leadership to the Conservative caucus chair, Scott Reid.
 In the letter, Benzen criticized O'Toole's reversal on repealing Liberal Prime Minister Justin Trudeau's carbon tax and assault weapons ban.
 On February 2, 2022, O'Toole was ousted as leader in a vote by Conservative MPs according to the terms of the Reform Act.
 By secret ballot, O'Toole was removed as leader by a margin of 73 votes to 45.
 The vote forced his removal, which took effect immediately.
+The Conservative Party of Canada named Candice Bergen as interim party leader.

 Post-leadership

 In 2022, O'Toole expressed his belief that Chinese interference had played a role in the Conservative Party's loss during the 2021 Canadian federal election in an interview with Liberal MP Nathaniel Erskine-Smith on Smith's UnCommons podcast.
 O'Toole opined that interference by Chinese Communist Party linked outfits could have cost the Conservatives up to "eight or nine seats."
+In May 2023, the Canadian Security Intelligence Service informed O'Toole that he remained a target of the Chinese government due to his criticism of the Chinese Communist Party.

+On March 31, 2023, O'Toole announced he would not seek re-election and would resign at the end of the parliamentary spring session.
+In his final speech to the House of Commons on June 12, 2023, O'Toole spoke out against political polarization and the influence social media has on it.
+O'Toole was succeeded as member of parliament in the federal riding of Durham by Conservative Jamil Jivani in March 2024.

+Post-political career

+In June 2023, O'Toole became the president and managing director of risk advisory firm ADIT North America, which operates in Canada and Mexico as a branch of a French-based firm.